ALH477/Oligarchy-lite/README.md

 * **Prospector Launcher**
   Console menu with large ASCII art—readable on tired eyes and old panels.

+This section provides a technical overview of the **DeMoD Distributed Computing Framework (DCF)** integration.
+It highlights how the custom-built modules and containerized networking engine transform each system into a high-performance node for the global mesh.

+---

+## Mesh Networking: DeMoD DCF Integration

+Every Oligarchy-Lite holdfast is equipped to serve as a voluntary pillar of the **DeMoD Distributed Computing Framework (DCF)**.
+This integration utilizes the custom `dcf-rs` engine to contribute bandwidth and compute power to a global, low-latency HydraMesh network.

+### The DCF-SDK Community Node

+The networking module manages a production-hardened, declarative OCI container that runs the `alh477/dcf-rs` image.
+This node is engineered for high-frequency, real-time workloads such as gaming and distributed processing.

+### Hardened Performance Engineering

+To ensure the required **125 Hz processing loop** remains stable even on legacy iron or low-tier cloud instances, the module implements several "Hardened Hold" optimizations:

+*
+**Logic-Core Pinning**: The node is strictly bound to Core 0 (`--cpuset-cpus=0`) to eliminate context-switching overhead and cache misses.

+*
+**Real-Time Priority**: The container is granted `SYS_NICE` capabilities and set to a `rtprio` of 99, allowing it to supersede standard background tasks for mesh-traffic processing.

+*
+**Memory Sovereignty**: Utilizing `IPC_LOCK` and setting `memlock` to unlimited (`-1`), the module prevents the mesh-logic from being swapped to disk, maintaining sub-millisecond response times.

+*
+**Raw Vox-Link**: The node utilizes `NET_RAW` to bypass standard networking overhead, facilitating direct mesh-packet handling.

+### Declarative Mesh Configuration

+The networking module maintains the integrity of the mesh through fully declarative configuration management:

+*
+**Dynamic Config Generation**: The `dcf_config.toml` is forged during system activation, injecting the unique `nodeId` into a read-only environment.

+*
+**Automated Perimeter Defense**: When enabled, the system automatically adjusts the firewall to permit traffic on **UDP 7777** (Mesh Data) and **TCP 50051** (gRPC Control).

+*
+**Self-Healing Logic**: A dedicated systemd unit monitors the `docker-dcf-sdk` service, enforcing a 10-second restart policy to ensure the hold remains connected to the Ancestors.

+### Deployment

+To join the mesh, register your node at [dcf.demod.ltd/register](https://dcf.demod.ltd/register) (WIP) and update your `configuration-base.nix` with your assigned ID.

 ---

 ##  Build Profiles (The Kindred List)